bantam-io/docs/docs/function-creation/pricing.md

 ## Setting Price with your Bantam Config File (package.json)

-After getting logged in, creating a bundle, and getting the Bantam CLI installed, then running `bantam init`.
-Your function's package.json file will allow you to set the memory, timeout, and pricing of your function.
+After getting logged in, creating a bundle, getting the Bantam CLI installed, and running `bantam init`, your function's package.json file will allow you to set the memory, timeout, and pricing of your function.

 <br/>
 #### Example function package.json: